A Fiber-pigtailed Quantum Dot Device Generating Indistinguishable Photons at GHz Clock-rates: Spectral Properties

 Fig.~\ref{fig:figure2}(c) shows white-light reflection measurements before and after pigtailing of the QD-hCBG device.
 The H- and V-polarized cavity modes are visible as dips in the recorded reflection spectra.
 In addition, the white-light illumination also excited the QD states, which enables a straightforward analysis of the spectral detuning between cavity and quantum emitter.
 The spectrum before the pigtailing confirms the good alignment of the X$^+$ emission with the hCBG's cavity mode.
 For a quantitative analysis, the cavity modes positions are extracted from a Fano fit~\cite{buchinger_optical_2023}, causing the central mode wavelength $\lambda_\mathrm{M}$ to be shifted slightly relative to minima of the reflection dips.
 Interestingly, the cavity mode appears considerably red-shifted after cooldown run \#1 of the fiber-pigtailed device (compared to the measurements before pigtailing), while a relatively stable blue-shift is observed for the cooldown runs \#2-4.

 Due to the fact that both the QD emission and the hCBG modes exhibited a red-shift during cooldown \#1 compared to before the pigtailing, while the cooldowns afterwards showed a blue-shift, a temperature-induced shift is unlikely, not least as the proper thermalization of the fiber-pigtail was confirmed by comparing the temperature dependence of the emission intensity during the cooldown runs with theoretical predictions (see.
 S.I. section~S3).
-We thus identified strain as the origin of the observed shifts in emission wavelengths, and also for the changes in dominant emission lines.
+We thus identify strain as the origin of the observed shifts in emission wavelengths and also the changes in dominant emission lines.
 A reasonable explanation could be that the induced strain affects the availability of excess holes required for a dominant X$^+$ emission under off-resonant excitation, enabling excess electrons from nearby donors instead causing X$^-$ to be the dominant line.
 Under p-shell excitation, the X$^+$ transition still remains dominant.
 The strain is likely built up due to the different thermal expansion coefficient of the hCBG substrate (i.e. GaAs, SiO$_2$ and Au, see Fig.~\ref{fig:figure1}(a)) and fiber-pigtail (i.e. silica and UV-adhesive).
 The strain could also explain the shifts in mode wavelengths between the cooldowns, by changing the (effective) refractive index of the combined fiber-hCBG microcavity.
+For a rough estimation based on FEM simulations, we find that a refractive index change $\Delta{n}<$0.2\% is already sufficient to create the observed mode shifts.
+Such a $\Delta{n}$ is well within reach for already small amounts of strain~\cite{tran_systematic_2016}.